Scandinavia on €32/Day: Copenhagen, Oslo & Stockholm

 Five paid nights total.
 Night six was the overnight bus.

-First night was technically free.
+Airport Night: First night was technically free.
 Landed in Copenhagen around 1am and slept at the airport until morning.
-Many people do the same, there are lots of comfy benches to sleep on.
-You don’t have to leave the airside (security area) when you land at Copenhagen Airport (quite an unusual set-up for Schengen airports).
+We saw many people doing the same.
+There are lots of comfy benches to sleep on.
+You don’t have to leave the airside (security area) when you land at Copenhagen Airport (an unusual set-up for Schengen airports).

 Food